meow-d/meow-d.github.io/_posts/2024-10-06-How to expand posts with content warnings by default on Mastodon and Akkoma.md

 changing Mastodon's CW system would obviously require a lot of work, _if_ they're even willing to change.

-i think the simplest possible solution is to just expand CWs by default, with sensitive images still hidden under a click. most of the criticisms is just the lack of CWs that don't hide your post by default - this is just sacrificing the standard CWs for optional CWs. if you're sensitive to a certain topic, you should already have those filtered anyways. i guess the other catch is that it's impossible to recreate Cohost's tag muffling with this.
+i think the simplest possible solution is to just expand CWs by default, with sensitive images still hidden under a click. most of the criticisms is just the lack of CWs that don't hide your post by default - this is just sacrificing the standard CWs for optional CWs. if you're sensitive to a certain topic, you should already have those filtered anyways.

 obviously, doing that to all existing Mastodon users is a bad idea, but still, you can solve the whole CW discourse (albeit just for for yourself) with just a single click.